 The derivation of the equivalent elevation surface for each grid cell in the region is described in detail in Lewkowicz and Bonnaventure (2011).
-The most important relationship was between $L_1$ and the degree of continentality of a site as expressed by the difference between the January and July mean monthly air temperatures.
-The strength of this relationship permitted standard weather station data to be used to estimate $L_1$ at multiple locations in the region and ultimately to develop a polynomial trend surface of $L_1$ values.
+The most important relationship was between L_1 and the degree of continentality of a site as expressed by the difference between the January and July mean monthly air temperatures.
+The strength of this relationship permitted standard weather station data to be used to estimate L_1 at multiple locations in the region and ultimately to develop a polynomial trend surface of L_1 values.

-L2 was assumed to be uniformly -6.5 K km-1.
-Field measurements give L2 values of -6.4 K km-1 at Haines Summit (the most maritime site), -6.1 K km-1 at Wolf Creek (a moderately continental site) and -6.8 K km-1 at Dawson (the most continental site).
-Given the limited information available and the small range in measured values, assuming a uniform value for L2 appeared to be the best solution.
-While this introduces potentially greater uncertainty as elevations increase above treeline, sites at these elevations are already modeled as having very high permafrost probabilities so that the impact of any inaccuracy is minimized.
+L_2 was assumed to be uniformly -6.5 K km^{-1} .
+Field measurements give L_2 values of -6.4 K km^{-1} at Haines Summit (the most maritime site), -6.1 K km^{-1} at Wolf Creek (a moderately continental site) and -6.8 K km^{-1} at Dawson (the most continental site).
+Given the limited information available and the small range in measured values, assuming a uniform value for L_2 appeared to be the best solution.
+While this introduces potentially greater uncertainty as elevations increase above treeline, sites at these elevations are already modelled as having very high permafrost probabilities so that the impact of any inaccuracy is minimized.

-The Regional Model shows that 58% of the study region is underlain by permafrost under current conditions (1971-2000 climate normals) (Figure 2; Bonnaventure et al., 2012).
-These predictions cannot be fully validated because a spatially distributed data-set of permafrost presence-absence does not exist for the region.
-However, the Regional Model predictions have been compared to: (1) field observations in the Sa Dena Hes area that were not used in the derivation of the regional model

-(Bonnaventure and Lewkowicz, 2012); (2) permafrost zone boundaries on the national permafrost map of Canada (Heginbottom et al., 1995); (3) a database of Yukon rock glaciers (Page, 2009); and (4) a series of temperature measurements in instrumented boreholes (Global Terrestrial Network for Permafrost, 2011).
+The regional model shows that 58% of the study region is underlain by permafrost under current conditions (1971- 2000 climate normals) (Fig. 2; Bonnaventure et al., 2012b).
+These predictions cannot be fully validated because a spatially distributed data set of permafrost presence/absence does not exist for the region.
+However, the regional model predictions have been compared to: (1) field observations in the Sa Dena Hes area that were not used in the derivation of the regional model (Bonnaventure and Lewkowicz, 2012a); (2) permafrost zone boundaries on the national permafrost map of Canada (Heginbottom et al., 1995); (3) a database of Yukon rock glaciers (Page, 2009); and (4) a series of temperature measurements in instrumented boreholes (Global Terrestrial Network for Permafrost, 2011).
 The results suggest that the model may slightly over-predict permafrost probabilities where they are >0.5 and slightly under-predict at probabilities <0.5.
-However, the predicted trends reflect observed probability patterns (Bonnaventure et al., 2012).
+However, the predicted trends reflect observed probability patterns (Bonnaventure et al., 2012b).

-Regional Model perturbation for climate change scenarios
+3.2 Regional model perturbation for climate change scenarios

-A range of MAAT increases from +1 K to +5 K were investigated based on IPCC and ACIA predictions for the upcoming century.
+A range of MAAT increases from + 1 K to + 5 K were investigated based on IPCC (Intergovernmental Panel on Climate Change) and ACIA (Arctic Climate Impact Assessment) predictions for the upcoming century.
 Scenario temperature changes in this paper are indicated in degrees Kelvin (K) in order to avoid confusion with MAATs which are stated in degrees Celsius.
-A scenario approach was favoured over applying Global or Regional Climate Model predictions which suffer from inadequate representation of the topography in the Yukon (see Burn, 1994).
+A scenario approach was favoured over applying global or regional climate model predictions which suffer from inadequate representation of the topography in the Yukon (see Burn, 1994).
 Permafrost conditions were also investigated under a cooler MAAT (-1 K) that may be representative of conditions during the Little Ice Age (LIA; Farnell et al., 2004).
 A -1 K air temperature change was chosen because dendrochronological results for the region indicate that maximum temperatures during summers from 1684-1850 AD were generally 0-1 K lower than in the 1961-1990 reference period (Youngblut and Luckman, 2008).
 Since summer temperatures may exhibit less variability than annual values, it is possible that the -1 K change is conservative for LIA conditions.

 The goal of imposing the climate change scenarios is to examine the sensitivity of the permafrost model response over the long-term to a change in MAAT.
-The modeling is for equilibrium conditions and therefore does not take into account the rate at which the change in climate might occur, nor the lag times associated with permafrost thaw.
+The modelling is for equilibrium conditions and therefore does not take into account the rate at which the change in climate might occur, nor the lag times associated with permafrost thaw.